 Further, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries.
 Also, regulatory approval for any of our product candidates may be withdrawn.
-If we fail to comply with the regulatory requirements, our target market will be reduced and our ability to realize the full market potential of our product candidates will be harmed and our business, financial condition, results of operations and prospects will be harmed
+If we fail to comply with the regulatory requirements, our target market will be reduced and our ability to realize the full market potential of our product candidates will be harmed and our business, financial condition, results of operations and prospects will be harmed.

 Additionally, on June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as "Brexit."
 On March 29, 2017, the country formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-The withdrawal of the United Kingdom from the European Union took effect on January 31, 2020 (the Exit Day), however there was an initial transition period during which European Union medicines legislation continued to apply in the United Kingdom.
-This transition period ended on December 31, 2020 but United Kingdom and the European Union have signed a EU-UK Trade and Cooperation Agreement (the "TCA"), which became provisionally applicable on January 1, 2021 and will become formally applicable once ratified by both the United Kingdom and the European Union.
+The withdrawal of the United Kingdom from the European Union took effect on January 31, 2020 (the "Exit Day"), however there was an initial transition period during which European Union medicines legislation continued to apply in the United Kingdom.
+This transition period ended on December 31, 2020 but the United Kingdom and the European Union have signed a EU-UK Trade and Cooperation Agreement (the "TCA"), which was ratified in April 2021.
 Under the terms of the TCA, the European Union and Great Britain have separate regulatory regimes for pharmaceutical products, although there are some provisions for mutual recognition of standards, for example with regards to GMP.
-For instance, Great Britain will now no longer be covered by the centralized procedure for obtaining EEA-wide marketing authorizations for medicinal products (under the Northern Irish Protocol, centralized marketing authorizations will continue to be recognized in Northern Ireland) and a separate process for authorization of medicinal products will be required, resulting in an authorization covering the United Kingdom or Great Britain only.
+For instance, Great Britain will now no longer be covered by the centralized procedure for obtaining European Economic Area (the "EEA")-wide marketing authorizations for medicinal products (under the Northern Irish Protocol, centralized marketing authorizations will continue to be recognized in Northern Ireland) and a separate process for authorization of medicinal products will be required, resulting in an authorization covering the United Kingdom or Great Britain only.
 Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the United Kingdom or the European Union.
 Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the United Kingdom and/or the European Union and restrict our ability to generate revenue and achieve and sustain profitability.
-If any of these outcomes occur, we may be forced to restr
+If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European